is part of the Informa Markets Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

 The way we gain knowledge and competence required for work has changed beyond recognition, largely to do with the wealth of information available on the internet.
 Rather than absorbing mountains of information, more and more people simply look it up when they need it – according to a recent survey, up to 70% of learning is done at the pointof need by searching Google.
-It’s nowhere near as simple as that of course, but the way that technology has disrupted learning – and the possibilities it affords to deliver a faster, more flexible, more personalised and more engaging experience – has created an entirely new
+It’s nowhere near as simple as that of course, but the way that technology has disrupted learning – and the possibilities it affords to deliver a faster, more flexible, more personalised and more engaging experience – has created an entirely new learning landscape.

 This is good news for those needing to keep up to date with workplace-related legislation.
 With an ever-growing raft of environmental and sustainability responsibilities being added to the job description of the average FM, there has never been such a need for up-to-date, accurate, reliable information.